-Note 2: Sections T and U from NACE Rev 2 including the NACE codes 97, 98, and 99 are not included in the table.
+Note 3: Sections T and U from NACE Rev 2 including the NACE codes 97, 98, and 99 are not included in the table.

-Note 3: The use of OH&S scopes to describe "technical areas" for a OH&SMS, as referred to in ISO/IEC 17021-1:2015, clause 7.1.2., is limited.
+Note 4: The use of OH&S scopes to describe "technical areas" for an OH&SMS, as referred to in ISO/IEC 17021-1:2015, clause 7.1.2., is limited.
 While scope 11 "Nuclear Fuel" might constitute a legitimate descriptor for a technical area, few of the other headings would do so.

-APPENDIX E (NORMATIVE) - WITNESSING ACTIVITIES FOR THE ACCREDITATION OF OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEMS (OH&SMS) CERTIFICATION BODIES
+APPENDIX E (normative) - WITNESSING ACTIVITIES FOR THE ACCREDITATION OF OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEMS (OH&SMS) CERTIFICATION BODIES

-Consistently with IAF MD 17 (which is fully applicable), this Appendix specifies the witnessing to be performed in Occupational Health and Safety management systems (OH&SMS).
+Consistent with IAF MD 17 (which is fully applicable), this Appendix specifies the witnessing to be performed in Occupational Health and Safety Management Systems (OH&SMS).